 In late November 2018, I-Mab and Tracon Pharmaceuticals Inc. announced a strategic partnership that covered TJD-5.
 They dosed the first patient in the U.S. for their phase I trial in August 2019.

 In early April, I-Mab and Roche Holding AG reached a clinical supply agreement for TJD-5 phase I trials in the U.S.

 I-Mab will keep the rights to the drug in the China market but intends to seek global partnerships for markets outside China once meaningful data are generated.
 A similar strategy will apply to the rest of its global portfolio.

 Growing clinical pipeline

 TJD-5 is the second in-house-developed innovative immuno-oncology compound moving to clinical development stage.
-I-Mab's China portfolio "today comprises five investigational drugs that are either in, or ready to enter, phase II and III clinical trials in greater China," Jielun Zhu, chief financial officer at I-Mab, told BioWorld.
+I-Mab's China portfolio "today comprises five investigational drugs that are either in, or ready to enter, phase II and III clinical trials in greater China," Jielun Zhu, chief financial officer at I-Mab, told BioWorld Asia.

-"The most advanced investigational drug, the anti-CD38 MAb TJ-202, is being evaluated in two product-registration trials for [relapsing/remitting] multiple myeloma – one assessing TJ-202 as a monotherapy, and the other as a second-line treatment with lenalidomide as a backbone treatment."
+"The most advanced investigational drug, the anti-CD38 MAb TJ-202, is being evaluated in two product-registration trials for [relapsing/remitting] multiple myeloma – one assessing TJ-202 as a monotherapy, and the other as a second-line treatment with lenalidomide as a backbone treatment," Zhu said.